riod4/resources/_posts/2019-10-13-CCPA-privacy-protection.md

 ---
 layout:     post
 title:      "CCPA: California Consumer Privacy Act"
-subtitle:   "Come January 2020, non-compliance is risky business"
+subtitle:   "Non-compliance is risky business"
 description: "The regulatory climate around the world for data protection is heating up.
 Data privacy regulations like the GDPR and CCPA are becoming the norm.
 Is your business ready?"
 date:       2019-10-13 12:00:00
 permalink:  /ccpa